EQUIPMENT

 Nikon 100-400 f4.5-5.6 Z Finally a sharp long zoom that offers a great range in a hand holdable package.
 Amazon

-Nikon 1.4x Z teleconverter Adds a bit more reach to the 70-200 or 100-400 with no noticeable image quality loss.
+Nikon 1.4x Z teleconverter Adds a bit more reach to my 100-400 with no noticeable image quality loss.
 Amazon

 Nikon 35 f1.8 Super fast, wide prime, the classic street photography lens.
 Amazon